BrachoDev/Quantigration-RMA/README.md

 Your supervisor at Quantigration asked you to create a database for a new software application that will be used for processing RMAs.
 The application must also record where items are received because merchandise can be taken in at several locations.
 This system will also capture where the equipment is going next.
 Options include repair, scrap, or refurbishing and resale.
 The warehouse shipping and receiving employees at your company will be using this application.
 These employees are considered your end users for the application.
 Part of their job is to process customer return shipments.

-A set of instructions were given to complete this section of the project click [here](<Carlos Bracho - Project One.docx>) to open first part of this project.
+A set of instructions was given to complete this section of the project click [here](<Carlos Bracho - Project One.docx>) to open the first part of this project.

-## Scenario 2: Analyszing Results
+## Scenario 2: Analyzing Results

-In this second scenario I was asked to analize results and present them.
+In this second scenario, I was asked to analyze the results and present them.

 ### Scenario: